How do I set up API Gateway with my own CloudFront distribution?

 If you're using IAM authentication for your API or custom domain names for your CloudFront web distribution

-(For IAM authentication) Add the Authorization header to your CloudFront allow list
+(For IAM authentication) Add the Authorization header to your CloudFront allowlist

-2. On the Create Distribution page, for Cache and origin request settings, choose Use a cache policy and origin request policy.
-Then, under Cache Policy, choose either an existing cache policy or create a new cache policy that adds the Authorization header to your CloudFront allow list.
+For Cache key and origin requests, under Cache Policy, choose either an existing cache policy or create a new cache policy.
+The policy must add the Authorization header to your CloudFront allowlist.

 4. (Optional) To test the setup, do the following: